 News East Village apartment fire kills 1 and injures 3, fire officials say A man was pronounced dead at the scene while three others were hospitalized, officials said.
 An early-morning fire killed one and injured three Sunday inside this East Village apartment building, officials said.
 Photo Credit: Charles Eckert By Alison Fox firstname.lastname@example.org @AlisonFox Updated March 19, 2018 10:32 AM Print Share fbShare Tweet gShare Email A candle started the East Village apartment fire that killed a 71-year-old man and injured several others early Sunday morning, officials said.
 The accidental blaze started just after 6 a.m. on the first floor of a six-story East Seventh Street building, between avenues C and D, according to the FDNY.
 The fire was under control about an hour later.
 The 71-year-old man, Barry Allen, was pronounced dead at the scene and three other people were taken to an area hospital with minor injuries, officials said.
 There was no smoke alarm in the apartment where the fire started, and the alarm in the hallway was not working, the FDNY said.
 By Alison Fox email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.